matsim-org/pt2matsim/README.md

 # PT2MATSim

-A package to convert input schedule data such as GTFS, HAFAS or OSM to a completely mapped MATSim schedule.
+PT2MATSim is a package to convert input schedule data such as GTFS, HAFAS or OSM to a completely mapped MATSim schedule.

-There are mulitiple public transit schedule data formats, widely used formats are GTFS and HAFAS.
-Numerous GTFS feeds are publicly available (see transit.land), otherwise these files have to be obtained from the public transit agency.
-The Swiss public transit schedule is available in HAFAS format via fahrplanfelder.ch.
-Public transit data feeds can be converted to unmapped MATSim transit schedules using _Gtfs2Transitschedule_ or _Hafas2TransitSchedule_.
+There are multiple public transit schedule data formats, widely used formats are GTFS and HAFAS.
+Numerous GTFS feeds are publicly available (see [transit.land](http://www.transit.land)), otherwise these files have to be obtained from the public transit agency.
+The Swiss public transit schedule is available in HAFAS format via [fahrplanfelder.ch](http://fahrplanfelder.ch).
+Public transit data feeds can be converted to unmapped MATSim transit schedules using the classes _Gtfs2Transitschedule_ or _Hafas2TransitSchedule_.
 It is possible to convert public transit information from OpenStreetMap files (_Osm2TransitSchedule_).
 However, OSM currently does not contain any temporal information, the accuracy of the schedule data varies and is usually not sufficient to be used for simulations.

 Unmapped MATSim transit schedule lack information on the links used by vehicles and only contain the stop sequence for transit routes.
 Generating these links (i.e. the path a vehicle takes on a network) is called "mapping", a process